apache/druid/docs/api-reference/supervisor-api.md

   ```
 </details>

-### Get audit history for all supervisors
+### Get audit history for all Supervisors

 #### URL

 `GET /druid/indexer/v1/supervisor/history`

-Retrieve an audit history of specs for all supervisors (current and past).
+Retrieve an audit history of specs for all Supervisors (current and past).

 #### Responses